redpesk-core/afb-app-manager/docs/0-introduction.md

 of the platform are protected.
 Applications can access these sensitive resources only if explicitly permitted to do so.

-Applications are packaged and delivered in a digitally signed RPM that contains:
+Applications are packaged and delivered in a digitally signed RPM that
+contains:

 - the application and its data
-- a configuration file *config.xml*
+- a configuration file `manifest.yml` in a directory `.rpconfig`
-- some signature files
+- some signature files in directory `.rpconfig`

 Signature make possible to allow or deny permissions required by the application based on certificates of signers.